Live streaming

-Livestreaming is streaming media simultaneously recorded and broadcast in real-time over the internet.
-It is often referred to simply as streaming.
-Non-live media such as video-on-demand, vlogs, and YouTube videos are technically streamed, but not live-streamed.
+Livestreaming, live-streaming, or live streaming is the streaming of video or audio in real time or near real time.
+While often referred to simply as streaming, the real-time nature of livestreaming differentiates it from other non-live broadcast forms of streamed media such as video-on-demand, vlogs and video-sharing platforms such as YouTube and TikTok.

-Livestream services encompass a wide variety of topics, from social media to video games to professional sports.
-Platforms such as Facebook Live, Periscope, Kuaishou, Douyu, bilibili and 17 include the streaming of scheduled promotions and celebrity events as well as streaming between users, as in videotelephony.
-Sites such as Twitch have become popular outlets for watching people play video games, such as in esports, Let's Play-style gaming, or speedrunning.
+Livestreaming services encompass a wide variety of topics, including social media, video games, professional sports, and lifecasting.
+Platforms such as Facebook Live, Periscope, Kuaishou, Douyu, bilibili, YouTube, and 17 include the streaming of scheduled promotions and celebrity events as well as streaming between users, as in videotelephony.
+Livestreaming sites such as Twitch and Kick have become popular outlets for watching people play video games, such as in esports, Let's Play-style gaming, or speedrunning.
 Live coverage of sporting events is a common application.

-User interaction via chat rooms forms a major component of livestreaming.
-Platforms often include the ability to talk to the broadcaster or participate in conversations in chat.
-Many chat rooms also consist of emotes or emoji which is another way to communicate to the livestreamer.
+Chat rooms are a key feature in livestreaming, allowing viewers to interact with the broadcaster (streamer) and join ongoing conversations.
+These rooms often include emojis and emotes as additional communication tools.

 Social media

-In the field of social media, the term "live media" refers to new media that use streaming media technologies for creating networks of live multimedia shared among people, companies and organizations.
+In the field of social media, the term live media refers to new media that use streaming technologies for creating networks of live multimedia shared among people, companies and organizations.
 Social media marketer Bryan Kramer describes livestreaming as an inexpensive "key marketing and communications tool that helps brands reach their online audience."
 Users can follow their friends' live video "shares" as well as "shares" related to specific content or items.
-Live media can be shared through any Internet website or application; thus, when people browse on a specific website, they may find live media streams relevant to the content they look for.
+Live media can be shared through any Internet website or application; thus, when people browse a specific website, they may find live media streams relevant to them.

 Live media can include coverage of various events such as concerts or live news coverage viewed using a web browser or apps such as Snapchat.
 James Harden and Trolli promoted an upcoming NBA All-Star Game through Snapchat.
 Many of LaBeouf, Rönkkö & Turner's performance art were livestreamed, such as a stream of Shia LaBeouf in a theater viewing all his movies.